Toonstruck: Release

 Toonstruck was originally planned to launch Q4 1995, but was pushed to a 1996 release date in October 1995.
 By December 1995 the title was expected to launch Q1 1996, but was postponed again to the fall season.
 Toonstruck was showcased at the 1996 edition of E3.
 After several delays and months after being previewed at E3, the game was released in the U.S. on October 30, launching for an initial price of $59.95.
 It was released in Europe and other territories in November 1996.
 In December 1996 Virgin Interactive teamed up with Happy Puppy to launch the official website for Toonstruck, with email communication between Virgin and consumers and the ability to enter a contest to win CD-ROMs and merchandise.
 The postponement of Toonstruck from late 1995 to October 1996 contributed to Virgin Interactive's reported loss of $14.3 million in the U.S. in 1995.

-Despite being well-received upon release from Video game Critics, Toonstruck underperformed in sales and was a commercial failure; this was partly attributed to a fading interest in point-and-click adventure games among consumers.
+Despite being well-received upon release from video game critics, Toonstruck underperformed in sales and was a commercial failure; this was partly attributed to a fading interest in point-and-click adventure games among consumers.
 VP of marketing for Virgin Simon Jeffery admitted that the company "would have liked to have seen higher sales for Toonstruck", which by December 1996 had sold over 150,000 units worldwide.
 Executive producer Bishop lamented the lack of an effective marketing campaign for the game, and also criticized its packaging.
-"As soon as you have the word 'cartoon' associated with a game, it aims at a young audience.
+"As soon as you have the word 'cartoon' associated with a game, it aims it at a young audience.
 But this was a game for adults with a lot of adult content," Bishop stated.
 In an interview in March 2003, Hare echoed Bishop's sentiments on the packaging design and marketing as factors in the game's demise.
 Destructoid also mentioned the marketing, as well as Virgin's decision to cut the game in half, as reasons for why the game was a financial disappointment.
 Virgin Interactive CEO Martin Alper said he expected Toonstruck "to do better", and in response to the company's poor performance in the 1996 holiday season, began a plan in 1997 to cancel "weaker" projects, cut down on development budgets and make products that appeal to international markets, citing stronger sales from Europe than the U.S.

 Nearly twenty years after being first published, Toonstruck was re-released for modern Windows systems by GOG.com on February 10, 2015, and by Steam on November 15, 2016.
 Both versions run on the ScummVM emulator.
 It has also been released by GOG.com for macOS and Linux.